Subterranean termites in the

 kitchen or bathroom, termites gain entrance into the structure from one of several locations; tub-trap cut-out in the

-slab, up the copper water lines (due to condensation), the drain lines, or beneath the tub or shower pan.
+slab, up copper water lines (due in-part to condensation), drain lines, or beneath the tub or shower pan.
 Other

 entry points for subterranean termites are the seams from floating or supported concrete slab constructed

-structures, behind exterior siding or stucco, up through settling cracks, plumbing protrusion lines or expansion
+structures, behind exterior siding, foam-board or stucco, up through settling cracks, plumbing protrusion lines or

-cracks in garages.
-If the structure is a crawlspace, then you will find the termites building either free-standing tubing
+expansion cracks in garages.
+If the structure is a crawlspace, then you may find the termites building free-standing

 replenishing purposes) unless the structure that they are feeding upon has a plumbing leak, or some other source

-of moisture (above ground) for the termite.
-Interestingly enough, the very soil that they need to stay in contact with,
+of moisture (above ground).
+Interestingly enough, the very soil that termites travel through (and must stay in contact

-also contains bacteria that, if not removed, will kill the termite.
-As a result, the subterranean termite workers
+with), also contains bacteria that, if not removed, will kill the termite.
+As a result, the subterranean termite worker

-Termite mud-tubing- Unlike Drywood termites, the Subterranean termite will construct a mud-like shelter tubing
+Termite mud-tubing- Unlike Drywood termites, the Subterranean termite will construct a mud-like shelter tube

 accomplish all of their activities.
-There are no pellets with Subterranean termites and the mud-like tubing is divided
+There are no pellets present with Subterranean termites and the mud-like tubing is

-up into three types known as; exploratory tubing, drop tubing and working tubing.
-Exploratory tubing is also known
+divided-up into three types; exploratory tubing, drop tubing and working tubing.
+Exploratory tubing is also known as

 Flying termites- Subterranean termite swarmer's (reproductives) are dark brown to black with grayish colored